FenixEdu/fenixedu-academic/MIGRATION.md

     }
     ```

+9. Still in the Custom Task view, run the following script, to fill out the user's expiration dates

+    ```java
+    package pt.ist.fenix;

+    import java.util.Objects;

+    import pt.ist.bennu.core.domain.Bennu;
+    import pt.ist.bennu.core.domain.User;
+    import pt.ist.bennu.scheduler.custom.CustomTask;
+    import pt.ist.bennu.user.management.UserLoginPeriod;
+    import pt.ist.fenixframework.Atomic.TxMode;

+    public class FillUserExpirations extends CustomTask {

+        @Override
+        public void runTask() throws Exception {
+            for (User user : Bennu.getInstance().getUsersSet()) {
+                Object original = user.getExpiration();
+                UserLoginPeriod.computeUserExpiration(user);
+                if (!Objects.equals(original, user.getExpiration())) {
+                    taskLog("Set expiration for user %s (%s) to %s\n", user.getUsername(), user.getExternalId(), user.getExpiration());
+                }
+            }
+        }
+    }
+    ```

-9. Go to `https://<url>/bennu-io-ui/index.html` and configure the file storage that will be used for new files, and then, associate the file types with the desired storage.
+10. Go to `https://<url>/bennu-io-ui/index.html` and configure the file storage that will be used for new files, and then, associate the file types with the desired storage.

     Note that the provided `DSpaceFileStorage` is provided only as a legacy compatibility layer, and as such, it only allows reading from DSpace, and should NOT be used for new files.

-10. Go to `https://<url>/bennu-scheduler-ui/index.html` and configure the Schedules for the scripts that were previously run in Cron.
+11. Go to `https://<url>/bennu-scheduler-ui/index.html` and configure the Schedules for the scripts that were previously run in Cron.

-11. Your application should now be fully functional :)
+12. Your application should now be fully functional :)

 ## 1.1.0
  * Run etc/database_operations/run